htacg/tidy-html5/test/benchmarks/cases-html4vs5/README.txt

 As these functions are largely stable they're not included in the standard set of regression tests, but are still available for sanity checking.

+Each case file targets primarily a single element that is treated differently in HTML5 versus older HTML.
+Each case file has multiple configurations for which regressions are tested, ensuring that Tidy treats them properly.